-In 2014, D:H released a draft "Community Plan to End Homelessness in Santa Clara County" (Community Plan), which outlines strategies for ending homelessness in the County by 2020.
-These strategies were informed by those who participated in a series of community summits conducted between April and

-August 2014, including Sunnyvale HD staff and local stakeholders, among others.
+In 2019, D:H released a draft "Community Plan to End Homelessness in Santa Clara County" (Community Plan), which outlines strategies for ending homelessness in the County by 2025.
+These strategies were informed by those who participated in a series of community summits conducted between April and December 2019, including Sunnyvale HD staff and local stakeholders, among others.
 The Community Plan addresses the needs of homeless people in the County, including chronically homeless people, families with children, veterans, and youth, as well as those at risk of homelessness.

-Over a five-year period, the D:H Plan aims to house 2,518 homeless individuals, 718 homeless veterans, and more than 2,333 children, unaccompanied youth, and homeless individuals living in families.
+.
 The City's current ConPlan and 2015-2023 Housing Element incorporate many policies and programs that are consistent with the Community Plan and "Housing First" policies in general.